Studio pottery: 1900-1960: Development of contemporary British ceramics

 Lucie Rie (1902–1995) came to London in 1938 as a refugee from Austria.
 She had studied at the Vienna Kunstgewerbeschule and has been regarded as essentially a modernist.
 Rie experimented and produced new glaze effects.
 She was a friend of Leach and was greatly impressed by his approach, especially about the "completeness" of a pot.
 The bowls and bottles which she specialised in are finely potted and sometimes brightly coloured.
 She taught at Camberwell College of Arts from 1960 until 1972.

 Hans Coper (1920–1981), also a refugee, worked with Rie before moving to a studio in Hertfordshire.
 His work is non-functional, sculptural and unglazed.
 He was commissioned to produce large ceramic candlesticks for Coventry Cathedral in the early 1960s.
 He taught at Camberwell College of Arts from 1960 to 1969, where he influenced Ewen Henderson.
 He taught at the Royal College of Art from 1966 to 1975, where his students included Elizabeth Fritsch, Alison Britton, Jacqui Poncelet, Carol McNicoll, Geoffrey Swindell, Jill Crowley and Glenys Barton, all of whom produce non-functional work.

 After the Second World War, studio pottery in Britain was encouraged by two forces: the wartime ban on decorating manufactured pottery and the modernist spirit of the Festival of Britain.
 Studio potters provided consumers with an alternative to plain industrial ceramics.
 Their simple, functional designs chimed in with the modernist ethos.
 Cranks restaurant, which opened in 1961, used Winchombe pottery throughout, which Tanya Harrod describes as "handsome, functional with pastoral but up to date air".
 Cranks represented the look of the period.
 Elizabeth David's food revolution of the post-war years was associated with a similar kitchen look and added to the demand for hand-made tableware.

 Harrod notes that several potteries were formed in response to this fifties boom.
 There was in turn a demand for potters trained in workshop practice and able to throw quickly.
 As this training was not offered by the art schools of the period, the Harrow Art School studio pottery diploma was created to fill the gap.
 According to Harrod, "the production potter of the Harrow type had a good innings well into the seventies", by which time the market for this style of pottery was falling away.

 1960s-present: Modern British potters

 vase (10cm tall) made by Pog Crafts of Cardington, Bedfordshire.

-From the 1960s onwards, a new generation of potters, influenced by Camberwell School of Art and the Central School of Art and Design including Ewen Henderson, Alison Britton, Elizabeth Fritsch, Gordon Baldwin, Ruth Duckworth and Ian Auld began to experiment\abstract ceramic objects, varied surface and glaze effects to critical acclaim.
+From the 1960s onwards, a new generation of potters, influenced by Camberwell School of Art and the Central School of Art and Design including Ewen Henderson, Alison Britton, Elizabeth Fritsch, Gordon Baldwin and Ruth Duckworth began to experiment\abstract ceramic objects, varied surface and glaze effects to critical acclaim.
 Elizabeth Fritsch has work represented in major collections and museums worldwide.

 The number of potters increased in the mid-1970s the Craft Potters Association had 147 members, and by the mid-1990s it had 306.